Stony Brook School

-The Stony Brook School is a 7–12 private, Christian, co-educational, college-preparatory boarding and day school in Stony Brook, New York, United States.
+The Stony Brook School is a private, Christian, co-educational, college-preparatory boarding and day school for grades 7–12 in Stony Brook, New York, United States.
 It was established in 1922 by John Fleming Carson and fellow members of the Stony Brook Assembly.
 Its founding headmaster was Frank E. Gaebelein.

 History

 In 1906, a group of Presbyterian ministers and laymen began an enterprise to form an annual series of summer Bible conferences in the tri-state area of New York, New Jersey, and Connecticut.
 These conferences were to be in the tradition of other Bible conferences already established at Chautauqua, New York, Winona Lake, Indiana, and Northfield, Massachusetts.

 The group was led by the Rev. John Fleming Carson, pastor of the former Central Presbyterian Church in Brooklyn and later Moderator of the Presbyterian General Assembly (1911).
 After having visited the hamlet of Stony Brook in 1907, Carson and his associates settled on a location directly across from the train station.
 The first summer conference of the Stony Brook Assembly began on July 3, 1909 and was a success.
 The Stony Brook Assembly was formally incorporated by the state of New York in 1914.

 Carson's vision also included the establishment of a boys' school which could use the Assembly grounds outside of the summer months.
 As early as 1916, formal plans were being considered for opening the school, but financial constraints and World War I postponed the opening of the school until the fall of 1922.
 On September 13, The Stony Brook School was inaugurated with 27 boys and 9 faculty.
 Founding headmaster Frank E. Gaebelein called the new school an "experiment" in Christian education and set the mission for the school as being a rigorous college preparatory school thoroughly rooted in the Christian tradition.
 Education was not merely an emphasis on strong academics for the education of the mind, but more importantly was an emphasis on building character for the education of the heart - a distinction he linked with an adherence to the gospel.
 In his report to the Board in November 1937, Gaebelein reaffirmed the purpose of the school stating, “It was never the aim of Dr. Carson and the other founders, however, simply to inaugurate one more college preparatory school.
 Stony Brook’s prime reason for existence has been to bring its [students] into vital contact with the Christian faith.”